 If we need to obtain sensitive information from you, such as health details for insurance applications, we will ask for your consent, unless an exception applies under Australian law.

-PFS will destroy or de-identify all unsolicited personal information received, where we determine that the information could not have been collected under the Australian Privacy Principles.
+Profile will destroy or de-identify all unsolicited personal information received, where we determine that the information could not have been collected under the Australian Privacy Principles.
 Unsolicited personal information includes extra information you might send to us that has not been requested for the financial service currently being provided for you.

 Use and disclosure